- PAIN

 Bishop Sheber

-adj.
-Unexpectedly and conspicuously beneficial to the person so describing it.
+- adj.
+Unexpectedly and conspicuously beneficial to the person so describing

-n.
-In literary affairs, to become the fundamental element in a cone of critics.
+- n.
+In literary affairs, to become the fundamental element in a cone

 Visit NetRadio